mitchpaulus/idflint/checks.md

 ## 4. Too many fields provided

-The idd defines all possible fields.
+The idd file defines all possible fields.
 EnergyPlus may not crash with extra fields given depending on the object, but this is still bad practice.

 ## 5. Numeric field not entered as numeric

 Fields can be either Alphanumeric or numeric.
 This error is flagged when the field is expected to be a number and it is not.

+## 6. Field not found in reference list

+Many fields reference lists built from other defined objects.
+For example, many schedules can be defined, and in other objects, a schedule is referenced.

+## 7. Duplicate name for object in reference list

+An identifier for an object needs to be unique within a reference group list.
+An example is that two schedules cannot have the same name.